Ezra Levant

 Levant rose to prominence in 2006 after publishing the Jyllands-Posten Muhammad cartoons in the Western Standard, which led to a protracted legal battle with the Alberta Human Rights Commission regarding hate speech legislation and freedom of speech.
 The complaint against Levant was ultimately withdrawn.
 In February 2015, Levant co-founded Rebel News with Brian Lilley; Lilley left Rebel News in 2017 citing lack of editorial standards.
 Under Levant, Rebel News has been described as a platform for the anti-Islamic ideology known as counter-jihad.

 Levant self-identifies as a libertarian conservative.
 He has been identified by others as belonging to the Canadian far right.
 Levant has expressed support for the Canadian petroleum industry and for fracking.
-On two separate occasions, once in 2011 and once in 2014, Levant was successfully sued for libel, with the court in each case compelling a compensatory payment in the five digits.
+In 2011 and 2014, Levant was successfully sued for libel, with the court in each case compelling a compensatory payment in the five digits.